ContextMapper/contextmapper.github.io/_docs/language-reference/application-and-process-layer.md

 In addition to that, the application layer offers a basic syntax to model processes or event/command flows.
 This can, for example, be helpful to bring events and commands (maybe outcome of an [Event Storming](/docs/event-storming/)) into a timeline and explicitly state which event are emitted by which commands (or service operations) and which commands are triggered by events.

+The application layer also provides an alternative way to model processes without relying on event/command syntax.
+This is achieved by defining a coordination between service operations.

 ## Application Services and Commands

 DDD practitioners and experts typically distinguish between domain services and application services.
 Therefore, CML offers the possibility to use the _service_ construct both inside Aggregates (domain service) and inside the _application_ layer (application service).
 Note that the grammar/syntax for application services is exactly the same as for the [services inside the Aggregates](/docs/tactic-ddd/#services).